Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Measuring the horns

 \section{Measuring the horns}

-The disk is observed at an inclination of i=65$^{\circ}$ and a position angle of 23$^{\circ}$ \citep{2018ApJ...869...17L}.
-To be consistent with scattered light images however we will use the convention where position angle is measured from north counter-clockwise where 0 degrees position angle is when the near-side of the disk is due west (see appendix Fig. \ref{fig:orientation}).
-With this convention the P.A. becomes 203$^{\circ}$ and all subsequent angles are measured the same way.
-The outer edge of the disk has been determined, by fitting an ellipse to the ALMA observation, to $\sim$ 70 AU.
+The disk was observed at an inclination of i=65$^{\circ}$ and a position angle of 23$^{\circ}$ \citep{2018ApJ...869...17L}.
+To be consistent with scattered light images, however, we used the convention where a position angle was measured from the north anticlockwise where a 0 degree position angle is when the near-side of the disk is due west (see appendix Fig. \ref{fig:orientation}).
+With this convention, the P.A. became 203$^{\circ}$ and all subsequent angles were measured the same way.
+The outer edge of the disk was determined, by fitting an ellipse to the ALMA observation, to $\sim$ 70 AU.
 This is reasonable compared to R$_{\rm eff}$= 61 AU, which is the radius from where 90\% of the measured flux originates \citep{2018ApJ...869...17L}.